 - Restrict workflow to orders that are / are not for subscription renewals.
 You could use this rule to send a thank you email or a discount coupon.

 - Targets orders which have a note provided by the customer containing certain keywords.

-- Use this rule to target users based on their order meta/custom fields.
+- Use this rule to target customers based on their order meta/custom fields.

 Order Item Meta

-- Use this rule to target users based on their order item meta/custom fields.
+- Use this rule to target customers based on their order item meta/custom fields.

 This Workflow’s Run Count for Order